-Onset age as a predictor of mental health problems in adolescents with gender dysphoria
+Onset Age as a Predictor of Mental Health Problems in Adolescents with Gender Dysphoria

-Saskia Fahrenkrug, Lena Herrmann, Carola Bindt, Sarah Hohmann, Inga Becker-Hebly, Klaus Beier

-Department of Child and Adolescent Psychiatry, Psychotherapy and Psychosomatics, University Medical Centre Hamburg-Eppendorf, Hamburg, Germany

-Corresponding author

-Saskia Fahrenkrug

-Department of Child and Adolescent Psychiatry, Psychotherapy and Psychosomatics

-University Medical Centre Hamburg-Eppendorf

-Martinistr.
-52

-20246 Hamburg, Germany

-E.: s.fahrenkrug@uke.de, T.: +49-40-7410-59656

 Abstract

-Background: Gender dysphoria (GD) in adolescents is often associated with high psychopathological distress.
-Increasing rates of onset and growing heterogeneity within this group provide evidence for different developmental trajectories and potentially different treatment needs.
-However, little is known about the onset age, i.e., the early (Early Onset, EO) or late first onset (Late Onset LO) of GD and its significance for mental health problems.
-The frequency of EO vs. LO courses and the association between OA and psychological distress in adolescents with GD will be examined.

-Methods: The sample included n = 462 adolescents with a diagnosis of GD who presented to the Hamburg Special Outpatient Clinic for GD between 2013 and 2021.
-Onset age (EO vs. LO) was assessed using the DSM-5 criteria of GD and psychological distress using the Youth Self-Report.

-Results: 51% (n = 237) of youth with GD had an EO and 49% (n = 225) had an LO.
-There was a significant association between onset age and psychological distress in that LO was associated with particularly high distress from internalizing problems.
-LO GD was also associated with more severe peer problems, opposite-sex or asexual orientation, and only moderate crossgender identification.

-Discussion: The findings highlight that adolescents with LO GD represent a particularly distressed and vulnerable group whose needs should be considered more closely, both diagnostically and treatment-wise.
-A protocol-based approach to the indication of physical medicine measures can no longer adequately meet the current clinical courses and should be supplemented by a differentiated approach oriented to adolescent developmental dynamics.
+Gender dysphoria (GD) in adolescents is often associated with high psychopathological distress.
+Increasing rates of onset and growing heterogeneity within this group provide evidence for distinct developmental trajectories and potentially different treatment needs.
+However, little is known about the onset age of GD, whether early (early onset [EO]) or late (late-onset [LO]), and its significance for mental health problems.
+Here, we examine the frequency of EO vs. LO courses and the association between onset age and psychological distress in adolescents with GD.
+The sample comprised 462 adolescents with a diagnosis of GD who presented to the Hamburg Special Outpatient Clinic for Gender Dysphoria between 2013 and 2021.
+We assessed onset age (EO vs. LO) using the DSM-5 criteria of GD and psychological distress using the Youth Self-Report.
+Overall, 51% (n = 237) of youths with GD had an EO and 49% (n = 225) had a LO.
+There was a significant association between onset age and psychological distress, with LO associated with particularly high distress from internalizing problems.
+LO GD was also associated with more severe peer problems, opposite-sex or asexual orientation, and only moderate cross-gender identification.
+In conclusion, our findings emphasize that adolescents with LO GD represent a particularly distressed and vulnerable group whose needs should be considered more closely, both diagnostically and treatment-wise.
+A protocol-based approach to the indication for physical medicine measures can no longer adequately meet the current clinical courses and should be supplemented by a differentiated approach oriented to adolescent developmental dynamics.

-Background
+Keywords

+Introduction

-The current controversial debate among clinicians and researchers about gender dysphoria in adolescence is based on observations that raise more questions than provide answers: worldwide, specialized centers are showing increasing rates of presentation of predominantly biologically female adolescents who place themselves transmasculinely and seek body-modifying interventions (Aitken et al., 2015; Chen M, 2016; de Graaf, N. et al, 2018, 2021; Kaltiala-Heino et al, 2015; Levitan et al, 2019) or who locate themselves as nonbinary, beyond the established gender dualism of male or female (Chew et al, 2020; Hermann et al. 2022, 2023).
-Similarly, a cluster of adolescents is reported in the United States and Canada who, after gender-conforming development in childhood, first show gender dysphoria until puberty (Hutchinson, 2020; Zucker, 2019) and have a high burden of accompanying psychopathology (Becerra-Culqui et al., 2018; Strang et al., 2018; Thrower et al., 2020).
+The current controversial debate among clinicians and researchers about gender dysphoria (GD) in adolescence is based on observations that raise more questions than provide answers: worldwide, specialized centers are showing increasing rates of presentation of predominantly biologically female adolescents who consider themselves transmasculine and seek body-modifying interventions (Aitken et al., 2015; Chen et al., 2016; de Graaf et al., 2018, 2021; Kaltiala-Heino et al., 2015; Levitan et al., 2019) or who consider themselves nonbinary, beyond the established gender dualism of male or female (Chew et al., 2020; Hermann et al., 2022, 2023).
+Similarly, a cluster of adolescents has been reported in the United States and Canada who, after gender-conforming development in childhood, first show GD in puberty (Hutchinson et al., 2020; Zucker, 2019) and have a high burden of associated psychopathology (Becerra-Culqui et al., 2018; Strang et al., 2018; Thrower et al., 2020).

-Overall, significantly increased treatment numbers worldwide (Thompson et al., 2022; Zhang et al., 2020) and the often polarizing reception of these phenomena has led to buzzword-like reductions in the media as a trans hype versus liberation through self-determination, with satisfactory explanations lacking so far.
+Overall, the significant increase in treatment numbers worldwide (Thompson et al., 2022; Zhang et al., 2020) and the often polarizing reception of these phenomena has led to buzzword-like reductions of the situation in the media to a conflict between trans hype and self-liberation, with satisfactory explanations lacking so far.